 These ingredients, when combined and cooked to perfection, will result in a rich and aromatic chicken korma paste that can elevate your dishes to a whole new level of deliciousness!

-• Start by chopping the onions, ginger, and garlic into small pieces.
-You can use a food processor to make it smoother.
+- First chop onions, ginger, and garlic into small and tiny pieces very finely.
+Use a food processor to smooth it out.

-• Heat some oil or ghee in a pan, then add the chopped onions.
-Cook them until they are soft and see-through.
+- In a pan, heat oil or ghee then, add the chopped onion.
+Cook them until they are translucent and tender.

-This fragrant mixture is the base of your korma paste.
+Also, this fragrant mixture is the base of chicken korma paste.
 Let it cool down and then blend it into a smooth paste in a blender or food processor.
 Put this aside while you get the other ingredients ready.

 Step 2: Marinating the Chicken for Flavor Depth